Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: An outline of the proof of the Stosszahlansatz

 by an error of the form ${\rm Err}_{n,m}(\eps,z)$ in Proposition~\ref{propsz}.
-Note that the `$1$' that appears in the square bracket corresponds to $Q(0)$, and the other term to the unit order term (\ref{geezee}).
+Note that the `$1$' that appears in the square bracket corresponds to $Q_0$, and the other term to the unit-order term (\ref{geezee}).
 In the language of Proposition~\ref{propqqbar}, we have learnt that

-where $\hat{V} = V \big( 1 + \phi_{n,m} \big)$ and $\hat{Q}_0$ is defined by the formula~(\ref{defq}) that specifies $Q_0$ with $\hat{V}$ replacing $V$.
+where $\hat{V} = V \big( 1 + \phi_{n,m} \big)$ and $\hat{Q}_0$ is defined by the formula~(\ref{defq}) that specifies $Q_0$ with $\hat{V}$ replacing~$V$.
 As a check of working, note that, since $\phi_{n,m} \geq 0$, we are asserting that the positive $\int_0^T Q_z(t) \dd t$ exceeds the positive $\int_0^T Q_0(t) \, \dd t$ by a further positive term of the same order.
 This is consistent with the explanation offered in Section \ref{s.torussec}: we expect $\int_0^T Q_z(t) \dd t$ to exceed $\int_0^T Q_0(t) \dd t$, because the size of the latter term (measuring the cumulative interaction clock of $\eps$-displaced particles) is limited by the disappearance of particles on collision, while the former (measuring a comparable quantity for the much more distant $z$-displayed particles) experiences no such limitation.

 Of course, (\ref{efirstconc}) is not quite the conclusion we sought: to prove Proposition~\ref{propqqbar}, we want to approximate $\int_0^T Q_0(t)$ by $\int_0^T \overline{Q}_z(t)$, so that the modification $Q \to \overline{Q}$ falls in the $z$-displaced term; but so far we have obtained such a result where the modification is made to the $z = 0$ term.